Executive Director, Housing

 If the Phillie Phanatic ever had to take a day off, John Hoffler could easily step into his furry green shoes.

 John is a huge baseball fan, especially when it comes to supporting his hometown team.
-In many ways, John’s work as senior executive director of information technology and program improvement at LSMNJ reflects his enthusiasm for baseball.
+In many ways, John’s work as director of information technology at LSMNJ reflects his enthusiasm for baseball.
 He is known for collaboration, performance under pressure, and the drive to give the organization a competitive edge by constantly seeking improvement.

 John’s ties to Philadelphia go beyond baseball.
 He graduated from Temple University with a bachelor’s degree in psychology before working for 15 years at the Penn Central Corporation in Philadelphia.
 Mr. Hoffler also holds an MS in management information science from Pennsylvania State University’s Great Valley Campus.